nycmeshnet/meshdb/README.md

 (Superuser and Staff are DRF-specific and should be restricted to people maintaining the instance)

+For software apps, create a new users for each application with the format `PersonName-ApplicationName`.
+Grant the minimum neccessary permissions directly on the user object using the admin UI.

 Auth tokens can be created at `/admin/authtoken/tokenproxy/`.